ctu-mrs/krrf/README.md

 make
 ```

 to create planner binary.
-Result of the make process should be two binaries in the root:
+Result of the make process should be two binaries in src/
-1. ./LKH (TSP solver, which is compiled in ./libs/LKH/LKH-2.0.10/)
+1. LKH (TSP solver, which is compiled in ./libs/LKH/LKH-2.0.10/)
-2. ./test_krrf which is our KRRF planner
+2. test_krrf which is the KRRF planner

 # How to run KRRF.